AmyJDavis/Mexican_wolf_pop_model/README.md

 ## Model output

-The model will output the full posterior data for the following parameters:
+The model will output the full posterior data in a list for the following parameters:

 1. npredsave = the abundance estimates per year
 2. Mtsave = the annual mortality rate estimates